Nation state

-A nation-state is a political unit where the state and nation are congruent.
-It is a more precise concept than "country", since a country does not need to have a predominant ethnic group.
+A nation state, or nation-state, is a political entity in which the state (a centralized political organization ruling over a population within a territory) and the nation (a community based on a common identity) are broadly or ideally congruent.
+"Nation state" is a more precise concept than "country" or "state", since a country or a state does not need to have a predominant national or ethnic group.

-A nation, in the sense of a common ethnicity, may include a diaspora or refugees who live outside the nation-state; some nations of this sense do not have a state where that ethnicity predominates.
+A nation, sometimes used in the sense of a common ethnicity, may include a diaspora or refugees who live outside the nation-state; some dispersed nations (such as the Roma nation, for example) do not have a state where that ethnicity predominates.
 In a more general sense, a nation-state is simply a large, politically sovereign country or administrative territory.
-A nation-state may be contrasted with:
+A nation-state may or may not be contrasted with: